jrcopeti/jrcopeti/README.md

 # Hey I'm José

 Full stack web developer diving deep into technologies such as JS and React.
-While I initially started my programming journey with backend development using Ruby and Rails, I later switched to frontend, where I felt more comfortable and actually seek proficiency in building projects.
+While I initially started my programming journey with backend development using Ruby and Rails, I later switched to frontend, where I felt more comfortable and where I seek proficiency.

 ## Teaching Assistant @Le Wagon Berlin

-Graduated from a web dev bootcamp at Le Wagon Berlin, my journey has allowed me to not only absorb new knowledge, but also share it.
+Graduated from the web development bootcamp at Le Wagon Berlin, my journey has allowed me to not only absorb new knowledge, but also share it.

 ## Latest Courses